 Updated December 2021: As you may know, China has systematically been cracking down on the use of VPNs for the past few years.
 Almost every virtual private network experiences connection troubles, but do the best VPNs for China still work?
 As an expat who has spent over a decade living here, I’d like to offer my thoughts and recommendations.

-Sadly this website, like many others, has been blocked in China since 2009 under what is affectionately referred to as “The Great Firewall” (i.e. China’s censorship).
+Sadly this website, like many others, has been blocked in China since 2009 under what is affectionately referred to as “The Great Firewall” (i.e. censorship).

-Others, like the New York Times or the Wall Street Journal, are blocked because they are labeled “western media”.
+Other websites, like the New York Times or the Wall Street Journal, are blocked because they are labeled “western media”.

 Trust me, I’ve tried everything short of knocking on a government official’s door.

 The only way I’ve been able to work online from in China is through what is known as a VPN, or a Virtual Private Network.

 8 years 10 years 15 years of first-hand experience with over 30 different VPN services, I get more than a few emails every month from people asking me what I recommend as the best VPN for China in 2021.

 For the purpose of this article, I’ve given you three ways to hear my thoughts:

 I’m not trying to hard-sell anybody here…more than anything I just want to provide some helpful information for those people who need to get a new VPN.
 A few of the links here and in the video are affiliate links which means that at no additional cost to you I will be compensated if you purchase the service.

 Comparing the Best China VPNs in 2021